imrabbihasan/imrabbihasan/README.md

 I'm MD RABBI HASAN, a passionate software developer with a love for coding and all things tech-related.
 I have a strong background in computer science, and I enjoy using my skills to create innovative solutions to complex problems.

-What I'm currently working on 🔭

-I'm currently working as an intern for H5 Development, where I'm learning and contributing to various web development projects.
-I'm excited to gain hands-on experience and improve my skills in JS, TS, & PIXI.JS.

-What I'm currently learning 🌱

-I'm always looking to expand my knowledge and skillset, and right now I'm focused on learning Typescript.
-I believe that learning new things keeps me sharp and helps me stay ahead of the curve in a constantly evolving field.

 What I'm looking to collaborate on 🤝

 I'm always open to collaborating with other developers on interesting projects.
 If you have a project that you think I would be a good fit for, feel free to reach out and let me know!